SMVRT Legal blog

 • Litigation: Court action, typically more expensive

-• Choice of Law: Which state’s laws govern the agreement
+• Choice of Law: Which state’s laws govern the agreement — and how state law can change MSA risk

 How to Negotiate Key Clauses in an MSA Agreement